huggingface/evaluation-guidebook/contents/troubleshooting/troubleshooting-math-parsing.md

-# Stop using LaTeX to evaluate MATH capabilities
+# Using LaTeX to evaluate MATH capabilities

 Parsing latex is hard.
 This is an issue when evaluating a model expecting $\LaTeX$ as output.
 This is the case for the [MATH benchmark](https://huggingface.co/datasets/lighteval/MATH).